return42/sphkerneldoc/linux_src_doc/drivers/iio/industrialio-core_c.rst

     :param char \*buf:
-        The buffer to which the formatted value gets written
+        The buffer to which the formatted value gets written which is assumed to be big enough (i.e. PAGE_SIZE).

     :param unsigned int type:
         One of the IIO_VAL_... constants.
 This decides how the val